Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool's complexity (multi-step cross-referencing, multiple verdicts, cost details) and the existence of an output schema (implied by the description), the description covers all critical aspects: purpose, methodology, edge cases (not found), return format, and cost.
-It is sufficiently complete for an AI to invoke correctly.
+Given the tool's complexity and the presence of an output schema (mentioned in description), the description covers all necessary aspects: algorithm, input, output format, edge cases, version changes, and cost.
+It provides complete context for the agent to use the tool effectively.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.